-Global Ministries mission coworkers Tom and Monica Liddle share these success stories of Global Ministries scholarship recipients from East Timor.
+Global Ministries mission coworkers Tom and Monica Liddle share these success stories of young adults of the Protestant Church of East Timor.

-You may not know this part, but while Amena was in the States those years she also fell in love.
-Joel Cooper moved to Timor in 2017 and they married.
-Now the two are off to America again.
-Amena hopes to finish her Bachelor’s in medical laboratory science (she earned her AAS from Lake Superior College).
-It’s been a joy and privilege to get to know Amena and accompany her journey for the past 10 years.
-We wish her the best in the States this time around and hope they come back to Timor before too long!
+While Amena was in the States those years, she also fell in love!
+Former Global Ministries Global Mission Intern, Joel Cooper, moved to East Timor in 2017, and they married.
+Now the two are off to U.S. again.
+Amena hopes to finish her Bachelor’s in medical laboratory science.
+It has been a joy and privilege to get to know Amena and accompany her journey for the past 10 years.
+We wish her and Joel the best in the States this time around and we hope they return to East Timor before too long!

-In the summer of 2018 when we were in the States, we told many of you about an inspiring and deserving young woman, Leila Virna, who has aspirations to study midwifery.
+Leila Virna is an inspiring young woman who has aspirations to study midwifery.
 Our daughter Hannah has been friends with Leila since they were little kids.
 Leila is the oldest of seven children and her family eeks out a living selling vegetables in Lospalos.
 Leila started her studies at the Institute of Health Sciences in Dili in January 2019 and is doing very well.
-Many thanks to folks in the States who’ve contributed to her scholarship!
-By doing that you’re helping plant seeds for the church’s future health care workers.
+Leila’s studies and commitment to learning helps to plant seeds for the Protestant Church of East Timor (IPTL)’s future health care workers.

-Alberto Viegas was the pastoral intern when we got back to Timor in 2016.
-Since August 2017, he’s been studying for his master’s in theology in Kupang, West Timor, Indonesia.
-Alberto showed up in Lospalos in April 2019 to do the research for his thesis.
-His topic is the church and poverty.
-Over the next couple of months, he’ll be visiting congregation members, conducting interviews, and linking his research with perspectives of the various theologians he’s been studying.
+Alberto Viegas was serving as a Pastoral Intern when we began our current mission appointment in East Timor in 2016.
+Alberto began studies for his master’s degree in theology in Kupang, West Timor, Indonesia, in August 2017.
+In April 2019, Alberto returned to Lospalos to do the research for his thesis.
+His topic is The Church and Poverty.
+Over the next few months, he will be visiting church members, conducting interviews, and linking his research with perspectives of the various theologians he’s been studying.
 Exciting!
-Tom is really looking forward to accompanying him the next couple months in his work here in Lospalos.

-Last but most certainly not least is Akito Dias.
-Akito has worked at Clinic Immanuel for 5 years.
-He gained an interest in laboratory technology from Amena who taught him the basics before she left in 2012.
-Last year Akito decided to go back to school and start a formal program in lab technology which is great because people with those skills are few and far between here.
-We are thankful to Global Ministries for his scholarship and glad that Akito plans to come back to Lospalos to work when he finishes his program.
+Akito Dias has worked at Clinic Immanuel for five years, and learned the basics in medical laboratory technology.
+In 2018, he decided to go back to school and start a formal program in lab technology.
+He plans to come back to Lospalos to work when he finishes his program.